 I work with teachers from all over Europe in the Pestalozzi Programme, the Council of Europe programme for the professional development of teachers and education actors.
-And for the last months I have had the honor to exchange ideas with plenty of the top 50 finalists of the Global Teacher Prize at the Global Education and Skills Forum, in our Ambassador community and at the Teacher Ambassador Summit.
-Working with teachers from all over the world makes me realize that education has an enormous impact on local, regional and global processes.
+Through the Global Teacher Prize and TeachSDGs I am connected to educators from all over the world.
+Working with teachers from all parts of the globe makes me realize that education has an enormous impact on local, regional and global processes.

 In September 2015 UN published the Global Goals for Sustainable Development and supported The World's Largest Lesson to introduce the Goals to the young generation.
 Many testimonials supported the campaign.
 I created a lesson plan for The World's Largest Lesson and translated video content into German to help.
 Still, I have the impression that the Global Goals aren't as well-known as they should be.
 We need everyone on this planet to know about them and help contribute to achieving these goals.
 This should be the ultimate goal of all our education efforts.